 - Faculty and campus researchers and authors are invited to create individual ScholarWorks pages, to highlight their own work.
 Campus departments and units can also create their own pages, to highlight work of their unit or affiliates.

 - Copyright and publication issues -- author's rights, fair use of included materials, licensing and assignment of your research and publication.
 The Library provides consultations and information sessions on copyright and related issues for members of the UMass community.
 Contact Laura Quilter for more information.

-- open access.
+- Open access.
 We offer numerous services relating to open access, including informational programming and consultations.
 See Workshops and Instructional Sessions for programming options, and Open Access Initiatives at UMass for information about institutional memberships and programs.
 We coordinate Open Access Week each year in October; Open Access Week 2014 was our most recent celebration.

 - Open educational resources (OERs) and teaching materials - We support development of OERs, by providing grants for development of OERs, as well as coordinating development of resources with subject / liaison librarians.